adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 ![Montana](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15042197_10207833635339042_3630327503833182793_o.jpg)

 In general we either stayed in campgrounds or public parks in Montana, however in Ennis, MT there was a distillery that allowed cyclists to camp in their back yard for free.
-We decided to take up the free offer and met about five other cyclists that were staying at the distillery also.
+We decided to take up the free offer and met about five other cyclists that were staying there also.

 We met a young couple that were heading the opposite direction as us and I had a great idea of a gift to give to them.
 Since Erika and I were leaving bear country and they were just about to enter it, I would give them my canister of bear spray that I had bought in Wyoming.
 Not only would I be helping out some fellow travelers, but I be able to shed off an item that was no longer useful for me.

 Before I handed the couple the bear spray, I figured I would do them an extra favor and teach them how to use it.

 I took off the safety, pointed the canister towards the ground, and pressed down the trigger.
 Shortly after releasing the spray, I realized I hadn't quite pointed it close enough to the ground.
-As the orange mist spread through the air, the four of us began to cough profusely and some of us even began tearing up.
+As the orange mist spread through the air, the four of us began to coughing and wheezing.
+Some of us even began tearing up.

 After about ten minutes of discomfort, we were all fine and I apologized profusely.
 I learned exactly how **not** to give a bear spray demonstration.

 Our journey continued to Missoula where we were planning on taking a day off.
 Shortly after arriving to Missoula, we got word that Erika's grandmother's friend's cousin and her husband lived in town and had offered to host us.
-They were the kindest old couple and had some great stories to share about their adventures and hobbies.
+They were the kindest elderly couple and had some great stories to share about their adventures and hobbies.
 I thought their collection of animal skulls was really cool.

 ![Animal skulls](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-0/p526x296/15003274_10207833640219164_8555496168346064163_o.jpg)

 Our final stretch of the trip was about to begin.
-We would cross over the continental divide one last time at Lolo pass in Idaho and make our way down to the ocean.
+We would cross over the continental divide one last time at Lolo Pass in Idaho and make our way down to the ocean.